Hyundai to unveil refreshed SUV to revive key market sales

 On Tuesday, Hyundai unveiled a teaser video in which chief designer Peter Schreyer introduced a sketch of the new model ahead of its March 3rd debut at the Geneva auto show.

 Hyundai’s growth prospects have been clouded by declines in the rouble, which cuts its earnings from major market Russia, and the weaker yen.
-These concerns have fueled investor anger triggered by the company’s purchase of a $10 billion Seoul property last year for three times its appraised price.
+These concerns have fuelled investor anger triggered by the company’s purchase of a $10 billion Seoul property last year for three times its appraised price.
+(Reporting by Hyunjoo Jin; Editing by Tony Munroe and Miral Fahmy)